6. Tidy Data#

 df.sample(5)

-If we just run shift() on this, it’s going to shift variable B’s and A’s together even though these overlap in time.
-So we pivot to a wider format (and then we can shift safely).
+If we just run shift() on the above, it’s going to shift variable B’s and A’s together even though these overlap in time and are different variables.
+So we pivot to a wider format (and then we can shift in time safely).

 df.pivot(index="date", columns="variable", values="value").shift(1)